National Association of Home Builders Meets with House Speaker Nancy Pelosi to Discuss Assistance for LIHTC Properties

 According to the National Council of State Housing Agencies, U.S. renters will owe up to $34 billion in past-due rent by January 2021.

 Gaber added, "Even prior to the outbreak of COVID-19 pandemic, an appalling lack of affordable housing existed throughout the United States.
-It is now imperative that we work to protect both renters and property owners to hep survive these dire times by providing vital assistance to ensure we avoid a housing catastrophe."
+It is now imperative that we work to help both renters and property owners to survive these dire times by providing vital assistance to ensure we avoid a housing catastrophe."

 Founded more than 75 years ago, NAHB has more than 140,000 members nationwide.
 According to its website, NAHB strives to protect the American dream of housing opportunities for all, while working to achieve professional success for its members who build communities, create jobs and strengthen our economy.